kanaad-lims/ArgusAI/README.md

 - jinja2
 - python-multipart

-## How to run.
+## Running the model
+The repository include the frontend code (`index.html` & `result.html`), backend code(`app.py`), Yolo training and inferencing code(`yolo_model.py`) as well as trained model weights i.e `best.pt`.
+Since the trained model weights (`best.pt`) are already included, users can directly run inference without retraining the model.

-1. Clone the project to get the frontend, backend and model training/inference code.
+1. Clone the repository.
-2. From your proprierety dataset, replace the `yaml_path` in `yolo_model.py` with your own data.yaml path.
+2. Then replace the `model_path` with the appropriate directory path.
-3. Train the model based on the
+3. Create a seperate `uploads` folder to save the uploaded images.
+In case you haven't, the `app.py` will generate the folder if it doesn't exist.
+4. By default, the annotated image is stored in /runs/detect/predict due to `save=True` in `yolo_model.py`.